scottschroeder/neovim-config/README.md

 - sort by recently used

 ### Quickfix
-- Will grab all open projects, can we limit it to just the LSP attached to the current buffer?
 - Way to either preserve quickfix list?
 Clear current list, or simply populate with lsp?
 - Use `<C-q>` for some of these operations